kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 To implement the waterfall I have considered this:

-- There are 3 ADC inputs: I, Q and MIC  (if we remove the VOX function, we could remove the MIC ADC during reception, this will increase the ADC frequency for I and Q, improving the frequencies we can see at the display - for now I keep it like the original).
+- There are 3 ADC inputs: I, Q and MIC  (if we remove the VOX function, we could remove the MIC ADC during reception, this will increase the ADC frequency for I and Q, improving the frequencies we can see at the display - for now I will keep it like the original).
 - The max ADC frequency is 500kHz, I have changed it to 480kHz (close to the original) to make the divisions "rounded".
 - The ADC for audio reception has frequency of 16kHz (close to the original).
 I have tested higher frequencies, but the time became critical, without so much benefit.
 - The max ADC frequency for each sample = 480kHz / 3 = 160kHz   (because there is only one internal ADC for 3 inputs).